-Whether it's an ambitious employee staying late to finish a project or a worker required to come in early to help set up a worksite, "off the clock" work, work that is unpaid or doesn't count toward overtime, is often illegal.
-The Fair Labor Standards Act (FLSA), which applies to most workers, requires that employees be paid overtime when working beyond 40 hours a week for all work done for their employers.
+Whether an ambitious employee stays late to finish a project or a worker is required to come in early to help set up a worksite, off-the-clock work — work that is unpaid or doesn't count toward overtime — is often illegal.
+The Fair Labor Standards Act (FLSA), an important federal employment law that applies to most workers, requires that employers compensate employees with overtime pay when working more than 40 hours a week.

 The Fair Labor Standards Act

-Work that is off the clock is any work done for an employer which isn't compensated and not counted towards a worker's weekly hours for overtime purposes.
-Federal law defines "employ" to include "suffer or permit to work."
-This means that if an employer requires or allows employees to work, that time generally requires compensation.
+Work that is off the clock refers to unpaid wages for work done for an employer.
+The extra hours are not counted toward an employee's workweek hours for overtime pay purposes.
+Federal law defines "employ" as "suffer or permit to work."
+If an employer requires or allows employees to work, that on-duty time generally requires compensation.

-An employer may still be required to pay a worker whose work is "suffered."
-Suffered work means the employee engages in work that isn't requested but allowed, such as working extra, unpaid hours in order to help colleagues.
+An employer may still need to compensate a worker for work categorized as suffered.
+Suffered work means the employee engages in work that isn't requested but allowed, such as working extra, unpaid hours to help co-workers.

-Off the clock work can take a variety of forms and can even include work done offsite.
-Common examples of off the clock work include allowing or requiring:
+Off-the-clock work can take various forms and can even include work done offsite.
+Common examples of off-the-clock work include allowing or requiring:

 - Unpaid preparation, such as setting up a restaurant before a shift, loading or warming up trucks, transferring equipment, or preparing a worksite

-- Unpaid 'administrative' work, like completing paperwork, meeting with management, reviewing patient charts, or undergoing training done on an employee's own time
+- Unpaid administrative work, like completing paperwork, meeting with management, reviewing patient charts, or undergoing training done on an employee's time

 - Unpaid rework, such as when an employee is asked to redo a project or correct errors without pay

 - Waiting for work when none is immediately available.
-Time between assignments or time in which the employee is required or allowed to wait for a task count as work that must be paid.
+The time between assignments or time the employee is required or allowed to wait for a task counts as work that must be paid.

 Recovering Back Wages for Off-the-Clock Work

-Since off-the-clock work is often illegal, employees who file a complaint with the Department of Labor may be able to recover up to three years of back wages for unpaid hours or unpaid overtime.
-Employees may be able to recover liquidated damages equal to what they're owed, essentially allowing them to recoup double the back pay they're entitled to.
+Since off-the-clock work is often illegal, employees who file a complaint with the Department of Labor's Wage and Hour Division (WHD) may be able to recover up to three years of back wages for unpaid hours or unpaid overtime.
+Employees may recover liquidated damages equal to what they're owed, allowing them to recoup double the back pay they're entitled to.

-Such damages are the norm and can only be avoided by an employer showing that he or she acted in "good faith," having made a special investigation into the application of the FLSA to a particular type of employee.
-Employees may also be able to recover attorney's fees if they have won a claim for back pay.
+Such damages are typical and can only be avoided if an employer demonstrates good faith by conducting a special investigation into applying the FLSA to a specific type of employee.
+Employees may also recover attorney's fees if they win a claim for back pay.

 It's often illegal to work off the clock.
-If you're an employee who has been working off the clock, an attorney may be able to help you file a claim for back pay, understand whether you're covered by the FLSA, or answer your questions about your rights as a worker.
-You can find out more today by speaking with an employment lawyer in your jurisdiction.
+If you're an employee who has been working off the clock, an attorney may be able to help you file a claim for back pay, understand whether you're covered by the FLSA, and answer your questions about your rights as a worker.
+You can learn more by speaking with an employment lawyer in your jurisdiction.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help